section-engineering-education/engineering-education/content/articles/django-model-polymorphism/index.md

 2. Knowledge in [Django](https://docs.djangoproject.com/en/4.0/intro/overview/) and [Python](https://www.python.org/).

 ### Polymorphic Modelling
 Django ORM provides several ways to model polymorphic data.
-We can either use the standard Django features or the advanced Django ORM features, as we will study below.
+As we will study below, we can either use the standard Django features or the advanced Django ORM features.
 As we will see below, there are several ways to model polymorphic data.
 We will begin with the simplest method to the complex way of implementing polymorphic models.

 This tutorial will model an online book store data dealing with print books and ebooks sales.
-We will begin by creating simple models, then add more fields to our models as we proceed.
+We will begin by creating simple models and adding more fields to our models as the online store expands and handles more products.

 We will start by creating a new Django project that we will use throughout this guide.